digital-medicine-research-group-UNAV/RNACOREX/README.md

 print(mrnc.functional_information_)

-# The considered micros.
+# The considered micros for the CLG model.

 print(mrnc.micros_)

-# The considered genes.
+# The considered genes for the CLG model.

 print(mrnc.genes_)